nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 >
 > .

 ## Invite Management

 > **Area of Alpha Investigation 04**
 >
-> API platform for managing state of invitations to Digital Health Checks
+> API platform for managing state of a "long lived" Digital Health Check process
+>
+>
+>
+> .

+## Invite Management

+In contrast to local soloutions to Digital Health Check, nationally there would need to be a way for different GPs, GP Federations, Local Authorities, to manage their invite process in  differently schedules, and possibly different criteria requirements.

+> **Area of Alpha Investigation 05**
+>
+> API platform for managing invites to DHC
 >
 >
 >